Russo-Swedish War (1741–1743): 1742

 Co-operation with Swedish naval and land forces did not go smoothly and instead of supporting the army, the bulk of the fleet sailed directly to Hangö (Hanko) when the army started its withdrawal.
 Galleys sailed to Pellinge (Pellinki).
 This in turn cut off the army from its supply lines and Lewenhaupt started withdrawing further towards the army's supply depots at Borgå (Porvoo).
 Russians followed the withdrawing Swedes but no real action between the armies, apart from skirmishes between the Swedish rearguard and Russian cavalry patrols, took place.
 On 18 July after learning that Swedish garrisons further inland had left their posts, Lewenhaupt and the army council judged it to be best to withdraw to Helsingfors to prepare its defenses.

 The Swedes started to dismantle and transport away the food and supply stores concentrated in Borgå.
 On 27 July Russians arrived in the vicinity and moved into Borgå on 30 July, which the Swedish army had abandoned one day earlier.
 The Swedish withdrawal, which had lasted nearly two months, finally ended in Helsingfors on 11 August.
 A couple of days later, the Russians had managed to completely surround the town on land.
-The Swedish galley fleet was stationed east of Helsingfors but judged its position to be untenable and withdraw into the town as well, allowing the Russian galley fleet to complete encirclement of the town after 20 August.
+The Swedish galley fleet was stationed east of Helsingfors but judged its position to be untenable and withdrew into the town as well, allowing the Russian galley fleet to complete encirclement of the town after 20 August.

 Before the town was completely cut off, on 19 August General Lewenhaupt and General Buddenbrock were summoned to proceed immediately to Stockholm for an inquiry into their actions.
 Both generals were imprisoned on their arrival and they were placed on trial.
 The deputy commander of Swedish forces, General Jean Louis Bousquet, signed a surrender document on 24 August.
 According to the terms of the document, the Finnish men were released from the army while the Swedish men were allowed to sail back home.
 All guns, supplies, and even fodder stores were to be given over to the Russians.
 All Swedish naval forces returned to Sweden in early September 1742.
 The Russians advanced all the way to Åland and cut Finland off from the rest of the Sweden.
 At about this time a small Swedish detachment attacked a Russian cavalry detachment at Kemi.
 All of Finland fell under Russian occupation (1742–1743) which became later known as the Lesser Wrath (Pikkuviha).